56 Pages Posted: 30 Mar 2013 Last revised: 1 Jun 2014

 Date Written: October 13, 2013

 The past several decades have seen the creation of transformative new technologies that are being used to design innovative consumer product ingredients never seen before in nature.
 Examples include the use of nanotechnology and genetic modification, and, right around the corner, cloning and lab grown meat.
 These innovative technologies are harbingers of more pioneering consumer product ingredients to come.
 The remarkable pace of the development of ground-breaking new technologies means that the population is being steadily exposed to novel ingredients with unknown health risks.

-This Article will use nanotechnology as the main example that highlights how regulation based on novelty rather than hazard achieves the proper balance between protecting public health while encouraging innovation through the animation of the public health safety net for consumer products.
-The public health safety net is a powerful, interactive network that involves consumers as well as the healthcare system, the state and federal public health protection agencies and the tort system.
-Together, these private and public actors act to ensure consumer safety through consumer self-protection, appropriate injury treatment by correct identification of novel ingredients as causative agents, proper reporting of the injury causing agents to the state and federal public health protection agencies in charge of the early warning and product recall systems and the instrumental use of the tort system to encourage the proper investment in product safety and insulate against the overuse and overconsumption of relatively risky products.
+This focus on novelty and big data strategies will animate what this Article calls the “public health product safety net.”
+As envisioned by this Article, the public health product safety net is a powerful, interactive network that involves consumers as well as the healthcare system, the state and federal public health protection agencies, and the tort system.
+Together, these private and public actors can act to ensure consumer safety through: (1) consumer self-protection; (2) appropriate injury treatment by healthcare providers using the correct identification of novel ingredients as causative agents; (3) proper reporting of the injury-causing agents to the state and federal public health protection agencies in charge of the early warning and product recall systems; and, (4) the instrumental use of the tort system to both encourage the proper investment in product safety and to insulate against the overuse and overconsumption of relatively risky products.

 Keywords: nanotechnology, genetically modified food, GM food, GMOs, lab grown meat, innovative technologies, regulating in uncertainty, FDA, Food & Drug Law, consumer products, product liability, post market surveillance